TeamNewPipe/documentation/docs/02_Concept_of_LinkHandler.md

 additionally to the abstract methods this factory inherits from the LinkHandlerFactory you can override [getAvailableContentFilter()](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/ListLinkHandlerFactory.html#getAvailableContentFilter--) and [getAvailableSortFilter()](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/ListLinkHandlerFactory.html#getAvailableSortFilter--).
-Through these you can tell the front end which kind of filter your service support.
+Through these you can tell the front end which kind of filter your service supports.

 #### SearchQueryHandler

-You cannot point to a search request with an ID like you point to a playlist or a channel, simply because one and the same search request might have a changing outcome deepening on the country or the time you send the request.
+You cannot point to a search request with an ID like you point to a playlist or a channel, simply because one and the same search request might have a different outcome depending on the country or the time you send the request.
 This is why the idea of an "ID" is replaced by a "SearchString" in the [SearchQueryHandler](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/SearchQueryHandler.html)
-These work like regular ListLinkHandler, accept that you don't have to implement the methodes `onAcceptUrl()` and `getId()` when overriding [SearchQueryHandlerFactory](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/SearchQueryHandlerFactory.html).
+These work like regular ListLinkHandler, except that you don't have to implement the methods `onAcceptUrl()` and `getId()` when overriding [SearchQueryHandlerFactory](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/SearchQueryHandlerFactory.html).